vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 ![ESPHome](images/esphome.png)

-The only software you need is <a href="https://esphome.io/" target="_blank">ESPHome</a>.\
+The only software you need is <a href="https://esphome.io/" target="_blank">ESPHome</a>.

 This software is used to flash the config file to the ESP board.

-Their website contains a lot of information about how to config all kinds of sensors.
+Their website contains a lot of information about how-to config all kinds of sensors.
 Also, the one we used here:
 * [ESPHome SCD4X page](https://esphome.io/components/sensor/scd4x.html)
 * [ESPHome I2C page](https://esphome.io/components/i2c.html)